Simon Henry's company to review culture, top pay structure after Nadia Lim comments

-DGL Group says it will appoint an advisory firm to conduct a "thorough, independent" review of its culture in the wake of its chief executive Simon Henry calling celebrity chef Nadia Lim "a bit of Eurasian fluff".
+DGL Group says it will appoint an advisory firm to conduct a "thorough, independent" review of its culture after its chief executive, Simon Henry, called celebrity chef Nadia Lim "a bit of Eurasian fluff".

 It also intends to review the company's senior executive pay structure.